grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/02 Projects.md

 ## Using Projects

-Projects can be considered a filing system which you use to organize your tests on a per organization level.
-They are flexible enough to allow you to use them in a way that makes sense to you, but simple enough to not lose information in a deep nested structure.
+You can think of Projects as a filing system that organizes your tests on a per-organization level.
+Projects are designed to be flexible enough that you can organize them in a way that makes sense to you, without being so complex that you'd lose information in a deeply nested structure.

-Here are some ways we have seen users utilize Projects to stay organized:
+Here are some ways we have seen users use Projects to stay organized:

 - Per team: Each team is given their own project for them to do their work and collaborate
 - Per component: A project is created for each component or service you're testing